MaadhavBhatt/ai-suffix-chrome-extension/README.md

 # AI Suffix Chrome Extension

-Automatically adds '-ai' to your Google searches to help filter out AI-generated content from search results.
+Filters out AI overview from search results by adding '-ai' to your Google searches.

 ## Description